16ColorGames/SuperTechTweaks/README.md

 * Finish & test Cluster generation
 * Fix vein generation errors (tends to escape min and max y and create "chunky" lines)
 * Other generators (Have fun!)
+* Fix WAILA integration (it won't read the ore data)